Healthy Bones for Female Runners

 - Vitamin D: sunlight, oily fish, egg yolk, mushrooms, fortified foods

-Collagen is also important for the formation of bone matrix – we have an episode dedicated to collagen E 117
+Collagen is also important for the formation of bone matrix – we have an episode dedicated to collagen Episode 117 (see below)

 Consider booking a Personalised Supplement Review

-How to promote mechano adaptation to support minimising BSI risks
+How to promote mechano adaptation to support minimizing BSI risks.

 Mechano adapation is defined as bone structure adaptation in response to physical stimuli such as exercise.